 2) Do you have any specialties/areas where you differentiate from other CPAs/accountants?
 Who is your ideal client?
-This is a good spot if they've dealt with similar folks to you in profile (i.e., income level, any tax complications you have like rental properties, incentive stock options, etc.).
+It’s a good sign if they've dealt with similar folks to you in terms of profile (i.e., income level, any tax complications like rental properties, incentive stock options, etc.).

 4) What's your timeline for filing each year?
-What's the date they're going to help you file by.
+Find out the date they're going to help you file by.

 6) In a worst case scenario, would you represent me before the IRS?
 If you are audited, you want someone who will defend your return.
-Run out door if answer is no.
+Run out the door if the answer is no.

 7) Are you familiar with filing a backdoor Roth IRA?
-This is the type of advanced tax strategy, you'd want them to be capable of!
+This is the type of advanced tax strategy you'd want them to be capable of!
 A great litmus test if they're able to handle more sophisticated tax strategies.
-If they immediately say you're too high income to use this strategy, without any further questions, I'd have my antennae up.
-You can learn more about the Backdoor Roth IRA strategy here - one of the top plays in the ultra wealthy's playbook and recently made famous by Peter Thiel - before you make this ask!
+If they immediately say you're too high income to use this strategy without any further questions, I'd have my antenna up.
+You can learn more about the Backdoor Roth IRA strategy here —one of the top plays in the ultra wealthy's playbook and recently made famous by Peter Thiel—before you make this ask!